jtande/Scripts4JamfPro/README.md

-# Scripts for Command Line Installation Application installation on MacOs
+# Scripts for Command Line Installation of Applications on MacOs
 If you are tasked with deploying applications on mac computers, you need every piece of information available to help you accomplish this task.
 In an academic environment, software come from all angle and you need to be able to install them